This Is Where You’ll Find The Oldest Tree in Canada

 The power of all old trees

 Eric Davies, a forest ecologist, agrees.
-He says chasing a number, like the oldest tree in Canada, “Can lead you to these little glory postage stamps that are more about age…as opposed to the health of the landscape.”
+He says chasing a number, like finding the oldest tree in Canada, “Can lead you to these little glory postage stamps that are more about age…as opposed to the health of the landscape.”

 Davies says that old trees are important, even in urban areas like Toronto, because they’ve adapted to local conditions: water chemistry, soil, weather and even the herbivores that munch on them.
 Their seeds contain genes that produce offspring that can successfully grow in the same conditions.
 He notes that trees in North America have large ranges, so the same species that grows in Toronto can grow in, say, Tennessee—but only one has the right genetic code in its seeds to thrive north of the border.